 Allowable Floor Area = Property Area x FAR

-Buildable Floor Area = 10,000 sq ft x 10
+Allowable Floor Area = 10,000 sq ft x 10

-Allowable Floor Area = 100,000 sq ft This number is the development rights of the property
+Allowable Floor Area = 100,000 sq ft.
+This number is the development rights of the property.

-Air Rights NYC & Development Rights in NYC Zoning.
+Development Rights in NYC Zoning.

 Air Rights In NYC = Unused Development Rights

-The Department Of City Planning uses the term Unused Development Rights more commonly referred to as Air Rights or Unused Air Rights.
+The Department Of City Planning uses the term Unused Development Rights, more commonly referred to as Air Rights or Unused Air Rights.
 Personally I think unused development rights makes more sense and is easier for people to understand, but everyone calls it Air Rights in NYC.

 “Development rights generally refer to the maximum amount of floor area permissible on a zoning lot.
 When the actual built floor area is less than the maximum permitted floor area, the difference is referred to as “unused development rights.”
 Unused development rights are often described as air rights.”